shrink/examples/README.md

 ### Define Examples

-The `E::define()` method accepts a class `type` and zero or more named arguments containing the example's default values.
-Register definitions with your Examples instance.
+The `E::define()` method accepts a class `type` and zero or more named arguments, which map to the `type`'s constructor arguments.
+`E::define()` returns a definition to register with your instance of Examples.

 ```php
 use Shrink\Examples\E;